-Regardless of whether they are full-time, part-time, or casual, all employees who have been with a federally-regulated employer for 30 days or more qualify to be paid for the 10 statutory holidays.
+If your business is federally-regulated, you are required to pay all full-time, part-time, or casual employees, who have been with you for 30 days or more, for 10 statutory holidays.

 Under the Canada Labour Code there are 10 paid general holidays each year:

 - Canada Day

 - National Day for Truth and Reconciliation (September 30)

 - Thanksgiving Day

 - Christmas Day